cicovic-andrija/risc-runtime/README.md

 |-i     |Ignore section load addresses predefined in input files|
 |-h     |Print help message and exit                            |

-### Emulator
+## Emulator usage

 ```
 $ emu [exec_file]
 ```

-***

-## Documentation & examples
+## Examples

-Documentation, which includes full project description, explanation of the solution and installation instructions, written in LaTeX and compiled into PDF, can be found under `./doc/` directory tree.
-Also, each C header file contains brief descriptive comments about every exported function.
-Some example programs, written in assembly language, together with accompanying Makefiles, can be found under `./examples` directory tree.
+Some example programs, written in assembly language, together with accompanying Makefiles for building with the toolchain, can be found under `./examples`.

-***